 Hanoi Food Guide | What And Where To Eat In Hanoi

-Finding food in Hanoi is the opposite of a challenge.
-Instead, at least for visitors, the challenge is knowing what to eat in Hanoi and where to find the best food.
-Don’t worry – we’ve got you covered.Use our Hanoi food guide, and you’ll be sure to eat well during your visit.
+Finding good food in Hanoi is the opposite of a challenge.
+Instead, at least for visitors, the challenge is knowing what and where to eat in Hanoi Vietnam.
+Don’t worry – we’ve got you covered with our picks for the best Hanoi food.

 Pho (Noodle Soup)

 Pho originated in Hanoi and is arguably the national dish of Vietnam.
 We could eat this soup morning, noon and night.
 In fact, that’s what we do whenever we’re in Hanoi.
 Any time we wonder what to eat for breakfast in Hanoi, the answer is almost always Pho.

 Pho Bo (Beef Noodle Soup)

-Though we’ve eaten Beef Pho many times before, but never like in Hanoi.
-We stumbled into Pho Bat Dan on our first night in town and ate there another half dozen times over the next three weeks.
-The lines may often be long (a good sign) compared to the other pho shops, but the wait is well worth it when the reward is cheap bowls of soup with ultra-fresh ingredients and slow-cooked, melt-in-your-mouth slices of beef.
+The lines may often be long (a good sign) compared to other Hanoi pho shops, but the wait is well worth it when the reward is cheap bowls of soup with ultra-fresh ingredients and slow-cooked, melt-in-your-mouth slices of beef.
 Though super casual, Pho Bat Dan is one of the best restaurants in Hanoi.

 Pho Ga (Chicken Noodle Soup)

-Cha Ca Phan is located at 20 Xóm Hạ Hồi, Hanoi, Hoàn Kiếm, Vietnam.
+Cha Ca Phan is located at 84 Trần Quốc Toản, Trần Hưng Đạo, Hoàn Kiếm, Hà Nội, Vietnam.